TheHolographicP/AdventurePets/docs/citations.md

 https://www.youtube.com/watch?v=pzy_QStQaqA

 ## Images
-All images sourced from Pexels:
+All dog images sourced from Pexels:
 Licence on Pexels is not a CC licence, but is open: https://www.pexels.com/license/

 ![image 1](/src/img/homeBkg.webp)